ttempleton/craft-nocache/README.md

 You would expect that if you were to change the title of the article, it will update inside the `{% nocache %}` block.
 This is not the case, as the article itself would be cached due to the cache block.

 There's a few ways around this.
 You could move the `{% set articles %}` statement _within_ the cache block, so updating the article would cause the cache to bust.
-In situations where you are not using the article inside the cache (but outside the `nocache` block) this is the preferred method, as you won't spend any database calls grabbing the article inside the `nocache` block.
+In situations where you are using the article inside the cache (but outside the `nocache` block) this is the preferred method, as you won't spend any database calls grabbing the article inside the `nocache` block.

 ```twig
 {% cache %}